 There are 3 core minimum requirements for annual performance statements.
-Section 16F of the PGPA Rule outlines the core requirements that entities must include in their statements, these are:
+Section 16F of the Public Governance, Performance and Accountability Rule 2014 (PGPA Rule) outlines the 3 requirements that entities must include in their annual performance statements:

-Annual performance statements must include the following statements:
+Annual performance statements must include the following statements (section 16F(2) item 1 of the PGPA Rule):

-- that the annual performance statements are prepared for paragraph 39(1)(a) of the PGPA Act and any other legislation applicable to the preparation of annual performance statements of the entity;
+- that the annual performance statements are prepared for paragraph 39(1)(a) of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and any other legislation applicable to the preparation of annual performance statements of the entity;

-- the reporting period for which the performance statements are prepared; and
+- the reporting period for which the annual performance statements are prepared; and

 - that the annual performance statements, in the opinion of the accountable authority: